The Inherent Risks to Buyers of Phuket Property

 The benefits should be obvious.
 The buyer is looking at a potentially great property, typically at a reduced initial offering price, and is motivated by scarcity and discount.
 If the buyer waits, there may be nothing left to buy, or what there is will certainly be more expensive.

 Generally speaking, off-plan developments entice investors looking for immediate capital appreciation, rather than those looking for a home to live in.
 On brand new projects, buyers usually have the opportunity to purchase a unit (or more than one) before the actual construction has started.
-It may be that the completion date is months, or even years away, but buying off-plan usually comes with attractive discounts for the buyer.
+It may be that the completion date is months, or even years away, but buying off-plan in Phuket usually comes with attractive discounts for the buyer.

 The “early birds” also get the prime choice of units.
 The first buyers in always get the highest floors, the views of the sea and/or the rooms facing the swimming pool.
 If an investor is not in early enough, and does not have a prime unit, they may find it hard to resell.
 This is especially true when so many other developments are available, some possibly offering better views.
 Another downside of buying off-plan is the risk the development is never completed.
 If the buyer’s lawyers conduct the necessary due diligence, this risk is greatly reduced.
 But unexpected bankruptcies can still occur, and extreme misfortune can result in EIA approval being rescinded (as above).